ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 endpoints negotiate the same draft version.

-# The Sec-Capsule-Protocol Header
+# The Capsule-Protocol Header

-Definitions of new HTTP Methods or of new HTTP Upgrade Tokens that use the Capsule Protocol MAY use the Sec-Capsule-Protocol header field to simplify intermediary processing.
+Definitions of new HTTP Methods or of new HTTP Upgrade Tokens that use the Capsule Protocol MAY use the Capsule-Protocol header field to simplify intermediary processing.

-"Sec-Capsule-Protocol" is an Item Structured Header {{!RFC8941}}.
+"Capsule-Protocol" is an Item Structured Header {{!RFC8941}}.
 Its value MUST be a Boolean, its ABNF is:

 ~~~
-Sec-Capsule-Protocol = sf-boolean
+Capsule-Protocol = sf-boolean
 ~~~

-Endpoints indicate that the Capsule Protocol is in use on the data stream by sending the Sec-Capsule-Protocol header field with a value of ?1.
-A Sec-Capsule-Protocol header field with a value of ?0 has the same semantics as when the header is not present.
+Endpoints indicate that the Capsule Protocol is in use on the data stream by sending the Capsule-Protocol header field with a value of ?1.
+A Capsule-Protocol header field with a value of ?0 has the same semantics as when the header is not present.
 Intermediaries MAY use this header field to allow processing of HTTP Datagrams for unknown HTTP methods or unknown HTTP Upgrade Tokens.

-The Sec-Capsule-Protocol header field MUST NOT be sent multiple times on a message.
-The Sec-Capsule-Protocol header field MUST NOT be used on HTTP responses with a status code different from 2xx (Successful).
-This specification does not define any parameters for the Sec-Capsule-Protocol header field value, but future documents MAY define parameters.
+The Capsule-Protocol header field MUST NOT be sent multiple times on a message.
+The Capsule-Protocol header field MUST NOT be used on HTTP responses with a status code different from 2xx (Successful).
+This specification does not define any parameters for the Capsule-Protocol header field value, but future documents MAY define parameters.
 Receivers MUST ignore unknown parameters.

 # Prioritization